-Recycled water (reclaimed municipal wastewater) has been successfully used for groundwater recharge by WRD since 1962.
+Recycled water or reclaimed municipal wastewater has been successfully used for groundwater recharge by WRD since 1962.
 Recycled water provides a reliable source of high quality water for surface spreading in the Montebello Forebay and for injection at the seawater intrusion barriers.
-In view of the recurring drought conditions in California and uncertainties about future water availability and cost of imported water supplies, recycled water has become increasingly vital as a replenishment source.
+In light of the recurring drought conditions in California and uncertainties about future water availability and increasing cost of imported water supplies, recycled water has become increasingly vital as a replenishment source.

 In order to ensure that the use of recycled water for groundwater recharge remains a safe and reliable practice, WRD participates in various research and monitoring activities, proactively contributes to the regulatory and legislative development processes, and engages in information exchange and dialogue with regulatory agencies and other recycled water users.
-The District continues to closely coordinate with the County Sanitation Districts of Los Angeles County ("SDLAC"), which produces the recycled water used for surface spreading in the Montebello Forebay, on permit compliance activities, including groundwater monitoring, assessment, and reporting.
+The District continues to closely coordinate with the Sanitation Districts of Los Angeles County (SDLAC), which produces the recycled water used for surface spreading in the Montebello Forebay, on permit compliance activities, including groundwater monitoring, assessment, and reporting.
 Many monitoring and production wells are sampled frequently by WRD staff, and the results are reported to the regulatory agencies.

-In addition to compliance monitoring and sampling associated with the spreading grounds, WRD is partnering with others to more fully investigate the effectiveness of soil aquifer treatment ("SAT") during groundwater recharge.
-Research is underway to more fully characterize the percolation process and to quantify the filtering and purifying properties of the underlying soil with respect to constituents of concern, such as nitrogen, total organic carbon, and chemicals of emerging concern ("CECs").
+In addition to compliance monitoring and sampling associated with the spreading grounds, WRD is partnering with others to more fully investigate the effectiveness of soil aquifer treatment (SAT) during groundwater recharge.
+A recent research conducted at the test basin adjacent to the spreading grounds augmented past research efforts by characterizing the percolation process and by quantifying the filtering and purifying properties of the underlying soil with respect to constituents of concern, such as nitrogen, total organic carbon, and chemicals of emerging concern (CECs).
 The District continues to be vigilant in monitoring research on the occurrence, significance, attenuation, and removal of CECs, including pharmaceuticals, endocrine disruptors, and personal care products.

 Three separate groundwater tracer studies were performed in 2003-2005, 2005-2006, and 2010-2011 for the purpose of tracking and verifying the movement of recycled water from the spreading grounds by testing the monitoring wells and the production wells.
 Results showed that the depth rather than the horizontal distance from the recharge ponds is the key factor influencing arrival times of recycled water to wells.
-Travel time to deeper wells is greater than to shallower wells, even if the deeper wells are very near the spreading grounds.
+Travel time to deeper wells is greater than to shallower wells, even if the deeper wells are located much closer to the spreading grounds than shallower wells.
 In some cases, WRD made modifications to wells to seal off their shallow perforations so that the wells would only produce from the deeper aquifers.
-Tracer tests subsequent to well modification demonstrated an increased travel time compared to earlier results.
+Tracer tests conducted subsequent to well modification demonstrated an increased travel time compared to earlier results.
 These efforts, in addition to periodic studies assessing health effects and toxicological issues, are necessary to provide continued assurances that the use of recycled water for groundwater recharge remains safe and compliant with all regulatory standards.